Page Content

 Scope of practice

-Nurse practitioners provide high-quality, cost-effective, and individualized care for patients, families, and communities.
+Nurse practitioners provide high-quality, cost-effective, individualized care for patients, families, and communities.

 Specifically, nurse practitioners: